Blood type: History

 Czech serologist Jan Janský was the first to recognise and designate four blood types in 1907 that he published in a local journal, using the Roman numerical I, II, III, and IV (corresponding to modern O, A, B, and AB respectively).
-Unknown to Janský, an American physician William L. Moss introduced almost identical classification in 1910; but his I and IV corresponding Janský's IV and I. Moss came across Janský's paper as his was being printed, mentioned it in a footnote.
-Thus the existence of two systems immediately created confusion and potential danger in medical practice.
+Unknown to Janský, American physician William L. Moss introduced an almost identical classification in 1910, but with Moss's I and IV corresponding to Janský's IV and I. Thus the existence of two systems immediately created confusion and potential danger in medical practice.
 Moss's system was adopted in Britain, France, and the US, while Janský's was preferred in most other European countries and some parts of the US.
 It was reported that "The practically universal use of the Moss classification at that time was completely and purposely cast aside.
-Therefore in place of bringing order out of chaos, chaos was increased in the larger cities."
+Therefore, in place of bringing order out of chaos, chaos was increased in the larger cities."
 To resolve the confusion, the American Association of Immunologists, the Society of American Bacteriologists, and the Association of Pathologists and Bacteriologists made a joint recommendation in 1921 that the Jansky classification be adopted based on priority.
 But it was not followed particularly where Moss's system had been used.

 In 1927, Landsteiner, who had moved to the Rockefeller Institute for Medical Research in New York, and as a member of a committee of the National Research Council concerned with blood grouping suggested to substitute Janský's and Moss's systems with the letters O, A, B, and AB.
-There was another confusion on the use of O which was introduced by Polish physicians Ludwik Hirszfeld and German physician Emil von Dungern in 1910.
-It was never clear whether it was meant for the figure 0, German null for zero or the upper case letter O for ohne, meaning without; Landsteiner chose the latter.
+There was another confusion on the use of O, which was introduced by Polish physician Ludwik Hirszfeld and German physician Emil von Dungern in 1910.
+It was never clear whether it was meant for the figure 0, German null for zero or the upper case letter O for ohne, meaning without; Landsteiner chose the letter.